 Inter-parrot communication relies upon a range of body language and vocal cues, so using human words will be less relevant if two Quakers live together.

-Quaker parrots will chatter among themselves, sing to each other, and imitate different sounds in the home.
-This means the cage will rarely be quiet, but they’ll be happier and more contented.
+Quaker parrots chatter, sing to each other, and imitate different sounds in the home.
+This means the cage is rarely quiet, but the birds are happier and more contented.

 How To Get A Quaker Parrot To Start Talking